AYUSH-BINDAL1/CS180-BLK-Project-5/README.md

     }

     public void run() {
-        //Constantly looks for information sent over the Socket in the form of a formatted String seperated by commas
+        //Looks for information sent over the Socket in the form of a formatted String seperated by commas
         //Once split the 0th index will always be the command followed by any other information needed by other
         //methods.
         //Depending on if the String is empty or the ArrayList is empty it will send back the according data type